Board of Directors

 We also have other mechanisms in place to promote the appropriate level of independence and oversight in Board decisions:

-For information regarding contacting our Chairman of the Board, or any other director, click here.
+For information regarding contacting our Lead Independent Director, or any other director, click here.

 |Dan C. Stanzione, Ph.D.|

-Daniel C. Stanzione, Ph.D. retired from Lucent Technologies Incorporated in 2000 and is President Emeritus of Bell Laboratories and an independent consultant.
+Dr. Stanzione, retired from Lucent Technologies Incorporated in 2000 and is President Emeritus of Bell Laboratories and an independent consultant.
 Dr. Stanzione began his career in 1972 with Bell Laboratories, where he led the teams working on the first microprocessors and digital signal processors.
 He was appointed President of Network Systems, Lucent’s largest business unit, in 1996 and was appointed Chief Operating Officer of Lucent in 1997.
-Dr. Stanzione is a director of InterNAP Network Services Corporation, where he serves as non-executive chairman.
+Dr. Stanzione is a director of InterNAP Corporation, where he serves as non-executive chairman.
 Dr. Stanzione served as a director of Avaya Inc. from 2000 until 2007.
-He has been a director of Quest Diagnostics since January 1997 and was named Non-Executive Chairman of the Board on May 1, 2012.
+He has been a director of Quest Diagnostics since January 1997 and served as Non-Executive Chairman of the Board from May, 2012 to December, 2016.
 Dr. Stanzione has extensive executive experience, including general management and strategic planning with multinational corporations operating in complex industries.

 |Jenne K. Britell, Ph.D.|